Wompkees: Wompkee Characters

 Gran: The matriarch of the Wood.
 Wise and warm and full of love.
 Loves to read books.
 Voiced by Mary Elaine Monti.

 Twig: The littlest one, very brave for her age, but sometimes doesn't think before she leaps.
 Sweet and sincere, full of curiosity and a bit of mischief.
 It is also sometimes nicknamed "Hunter."
-Voiced by Lynn Lambert.
+Voiced by Hunter Smith from Boswell PA.

 Hummer: The inventor, super smart, no problem to great to solve.
 Only problem is his solutions can be a bit complex turning simple tasks into complex confusion.
 Voiced by Fred Newman.

 Daisy: The athlete, and very coordinated.
 Often the big sister to Twig, but gets a little tired of having to act like a grownup.
-Voiced by Kelli Rabke.
+It was also sometimes nicknamed "Aaliyah Yingling."
+Voiced by Aaliyah Yingling she was only four when she did the voice acting, the youngest on the set.
+She is from Boswell PA also.

 Scout: Adventurous with a “can do” spirit.
 Very self-assured and the one to take control.
 This Wompkee is sometimes called "Brett."
-Voiced by Chris Philips.
+Voiced by Chris Phillips.

 Buster: A bit hefty due to his lust for Wompberries.
 Strong, but sensitive, and not overly confident.
 Voiced by Alice Playten.